When people Google: "National Collegiate Student Loan Trust Lawsuit," they're looking for one of two things:

 Unlike federal student loans, National Collegiate has no right to wage garnishments until it files and wins a collection lawsuit against you.

-What that means is that National Collegiate has no way to force you to pay any amount of money.
+That means that National Collegiate has no way to force you to pay any amount of money.

 The best they can do is file late payments on your credit report and make repeated collection calls.